Nablaaa/Lensless-Microscope/README.md

 ```bash
 conda activate
 ```
 with linux it is already activated.
-It looks like the following than (in Windows it is something like "(base)" in the beginning of the line):
+It looks like the following than:
 ![condaactivate](pictures/Conda-activate.png)